 13. Get it serviced

 When all else fails, leave it to the professionals.
-Take your serger to your nearest service center and leave it for some tender loving care!
+Take your serger to your nearest service centre and leave it for some tender loving care!